 Set a group size: the ideal number of students is 6-10.
 Determine whether you want multiple groups of this size to allow for a wider array of input.

-Determine group membership: Groups should represent students in a two-grade level band.
+Determine group membership: Groups should represent students in a two-grade band.
 You don't want fourth graders in the same group as eighth graders.
 Also, the makeup of the group should mirror your student population and allow for a wide array of voices.

-Gain family permission: Be sure to let families know their students have been selected and request permission.
+Gain family permission: Be sure to let families know their students have been selected, and request permission.

 |